Representative Dennis M. Canario

 Deputy Majority Leader

-Dennis M. Canario (D) has served the residents of Portsmouth, Little Compton and Tiverton in District 71 since his election in November 2012.
+Dennis M. Canario (D) has served the residents of Portsmouth, Little Compton and Tiverton in District 71 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
 He serves as the first vice-chairman of the House Committee on Health, Education and Welfare and is a member of the House Committee on Judiciary, the House Committee on Veterans’ Affairs, and the Special Legislative Commission on Defense Economy Planning.

 Born on Aug.
 18, 1960, he is a 1978 graduate of St. Andrew’s School in Barrington.
 He received an associate’s degree in criminal justice from Roger Williams University in 1988.